Inclusion Support Practitioner - Autism Team

-Solihull Specialist Inclusion Support Service (SISS) is a well-established, highly valued, local service working closely with Solihull schools and settings to support children and young people with a range of Special Educational Needs and Disabilities.
+Solihull Specialist Inclusion Support Service (SISS) is a well-established, high quality and valued Service working closely with Solihull's maintained schools, academies and settings to support children and young people with a range of Special Educational Needs and Disabilities.

-This is a demanding role and you will be joining a group of very dedicated people.
-You will find that we are an exceptionally supportive service to work for and working with us is both enjoyable and rewarding.
+This is a challenging role and you will be joining a dedicated and committed team.
+You will find that we are an exceptionally supportive service, offering training and development opportunities and working with us is both enjoyable and rewarding.

 We look forward to receiving your application.